noahitall/PimGarden/README.md

 - Consistent UI across all screens
 - Full display of entity names on cards for better readability
 - Clean, minimalist card design with larger photos and names
+- Responsive card layout that properly handles long entity names
 - Pull-down search functionality to find entities by name, phone, or email
-- Detailed interaction logs on entity detail pages
+- Detailed interaction logs on entity detail pages with "View More" pagination
 - Camera and photo library integration for setting entity photos

 ## Development Guidelines